SimonBiggs/scriptedforms/README.md

 If you only ever use this code internally within your company to create GUIs the only people who need to have access to the source code are those users within your company.
-You do not need to share your code external to your company if you only use this package internally.
+You do not need to share your code outside of your company if you only use this package internally.